Three Divisions, One School, Committed to Excellence

 In keeping with the Philosophy, Objectives, and Learning Beliefs of ASM, teachers in all divisions recognize that in addition to working with students to achieve optimal academic achievement, it is important to promote constructive learner attitudes, skills and behaviors, including the development of a student’s passion for learning, collaboration, the disposition to apply critical and creative thinking skills, and a willingness to work hard to achieve one’s full potential.

 To this end, each Division has created a Learner Profile based on the IB Learner Profile but written to address the developmental level of our different learners.
 Each Learner Profile lists the attributes, attitudes and associated behaviors that we wish to develop in our students.
 The Learner Profile helps teachers and students to establish goals, plan instruction, generate discussions, and reflect on learner behaviors and citizenship.
-The advancement of the attitudes, attributes and behaviors of the Learner Profile is a central focus of the program in each Division and considered by our staff to be critical to long-term student success.

 Involves real-world experiences, risk and failure, self-reflection, and choice.